Updated on 9/7/2022

 Build a support system

-When you’re learning how to manage grief, building a support system is a good idea.
-This could include seeking the help of a professional for grief counseling or joining a grief support group.
+When you’re learning how to manage acute grief, building a support system is a good idea.
+This could include seeking professional help for grief counseling or joining a grief support group.

 One important clarification to make here is that talking to people doesn’t necessarily mean you need to constantly focus on your loss.
 In fact, this can be helpful in your grief therapy techniques.
 While it’s important not to avoid or ignore it, you also don’t want to get sucked into an unhealthy pattern of obsessing over it.